-As of December 31, 2020, the Group is a party to certain legal proceedings which relate to matters arising out of the ordinary course of its business.
-Management believes that the outcome of such proceedings will have no material impact on the Group's consolidated financial statements as a whole.
+As of December 31, 2021, the Group was a party to certain legal proceedings which relate to matters arising out of the ordinary course of its business.
+Management believes that the outcomes of such proceedings have been adequately provided for or have no material impacts on the Group's consolidated financial statements as a whole.